craigschlegel/registrations-for-the-events-calendar/readme.txt

 Yes.
 Click on the button "Detailed View" for the event in which you'd like to edit or export registrations for.

+= Can I display the registration form on another page or post? =

+Yes.
+You would need to use the post ID for that event in the shortcode.
+Example: [rtec-registration-form event=743]

 = The form is not hidden initially.
 Why is that? =

 It's likely that you have a javascript error somewhere on that page.
 Try disabling other plugins or switching themes to see if this corrects the issue.